On average, your neighbors pay $126 a month.See Your Rates

 How much is home insurance in Mississippi?
-Some of the highest average home insurance premiums of any state in the US can be found in Mississippi.
+Some of the highest homeowners insurance premiums of any state in the US can be found in Mississippi.
 This is mostly due to the historically extreme weather.
-The average cost of homeowners insurance in the state of Mississippi was $1,508.
+The average cost of homeowners insurance in Mississippi was $1,508.
 That's much higher than the national average of $1,173.
 Only five states have higher average home insurance rates than Mississippi.

 |Mississippi Annual Average||$1,395||$1,447||$1,508|